matplotlib/mplcairo/README.rst

   ``BEST``, etc.) value for additional control.  ``GOOD``/``BEST`` antialiasing of lines is ~3x slower than using Agg.

-  **NOTE**: When drawing very thin lines (e.g., ``test_cycles.test_property_collision_plot``), ``CAIRO_ANTIALIAS_FAST`` may lead to artefacts, such that the line disappears in certain areas.
+  **NOTE**: When drawing very thin lines (<0.5px, e.g.
+  ``test_cycles.test_property_collision_plot``), ``CAIRO_ANTIALIAS_FAST`` may
+  lead to artefacts, such that the line disappearing in certain areas.
 In that case, switching to ``GOOD``/``BEST`` antialiasing solves the issue.
 (It may be possible to do this automatically from within the backend, just as the miter limit is set whenever the line width is set.)